What is an internal narrative?

 Embracing the Simple Joys of Life

-How can I change my internal narrative/limiting beliefs?
+How can I change my limiting beliefs and inner speech?

 “Our thoughts become our words, our words become our beliefs, our beliefs become our actions, our actions become our habits, and our habits become our realities.”
 Jen Sincero